Lithium superoxide: Production and reactions

-Alternatively, lithium electride dissolved in anhydrous ammonia will reduce oxygen gas to yield the same product: [Li+][e^{-}](am) + O2(g) -> [Li+][O2^{-}](am)Lithium superoxide is, however, only metastable in ammonia, gradually oxidizing the solvent to water and nitrogen gas: 2O2- + 2NH3 -> N2 + 2H2O + 2OH- Unlike other known decompositions of LiO2, this reaction bypasses lithium peroxide.
+Alternatively, lithium electride dissolved in anhydrous ammonia will reduce oxygen gas to yield the same product:

+Lithium superoxide is, however, only metastable in ammonia, gradually oxidizing the solvent to water and nitrogen gas:

+Unlike other known decompositions of LiO2, this reaction bypasses lithium peroxide.

 Occurrence

 Like other superoxides, lithium superoxide is the product of a one-electron reduction of an oxygen molecule.
 It thus appears whenever oxygen is mixed with single-electron redox catalysts, such as p-benzoquinone.

 In batteries

 Lithium superoxide also appears at the cathode of a lithium-air galvanic cell during discharge, as in the following reaction: